abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

-    [TO BE REREAD]

-    In this section we present how local search is implemented in *or-tools*.
+    In this section, we present how local search is implemented in *or-tools*.
 First, we give the main basic idea and present the main actors (aka classes) that participate in the local search.
 It's good to keep them in memory for the rest of this section.
 Then we overview the implementation and describe some of its main components.
 Finally, we detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called in the last subsection.

     We present a simplified version of the local search algorithm.
+Yes, this is worth a warning box!

     ..  warning:: We describe a simplified version of the local search algorithm.